-- a.
+- 13. Did your utility undergo in any mandated or self-imposed rolling blackouts? - a.
 If you did execute rolling blackouts, how much time lead time did you receive from when you knew a blackout would occur to when the blackout took place for the end user?
-Please include a timeline of all notices received from MISO or SPP (as applicable) regarding the necessity to begin load shedding.
-Claiborne receive no direct notice from MISO of any proposed blackout.
-We did receive a notice from CLECO-CAJUN of a possible blackout but received no prior notice of the actual blackout imposed on our system. - i.
-In that time, were the effected customers notified in preparation?
-Members were notified of the possibility of a blackout on the day of the blackout however, no prior notice was given to Claiborne of the actual planned outage until CLECO-CAJUN initiated the blackout. - ii.
-Were the effected customers notified during or after the rolling blackout?
-Yes - iii.
-If effected customers were notified of a rolling blackout, what mode of communication was used?
-Members were notified as they called in the outage and a notice was posted on the Cooperative's Facebook page. - iv.
+Please include a timeline of all notices received from MISO or SPP (as applicable) regarding the necessity to begin load shedding. - i.
+In that time, were the effected customers notified in preparation? - ii.
+Were the effected customers notified during or after the rolling blackout? - iii.
+If effected customers were notified of a rolling blackout, what mode of communication was used? - iv.
 If effected customers were notified before or during, were they given a timeline of how long the blackout would occur?
-Yes Was that timeline accurate?
-Yes - b.
-If the blackout was mandated, who made that decision and was a recommended time period given for how long the blackouts needed / should last?
-We believe MISO makes those decisions although we have no visibility into that process. - c.
+Was that timeline accurate? - b.
+If the blackout was mandated, who made that decision and was a recommended time period given for how long the blackouts needed / should last? - c.
 If you did execute rolling blackouts, how long did the blackouts last?
-Please provide a shortest, longest, and average time of the rolling blackouts.
-Claiborne did not initiate rolling blackouts. - d.
-Please indicate the amount of industrial, commercial and/or residential load tripped off/shed during the Winter Storms, including the number of customers in each class and the number of MW by region and/or location. - a.
-6-8 MW of load was shed as a result of the blackout event during the most recent Winter Storm. - e.
-If you did execute rolling blackouts, were you able to target those blackouts in order to: Claiborne did not initiate any rolling blackouts. - i.
-Lessen the impact on vulnerable customers, such as, but not limited to, those needed electricity for health reasons or those customers who were just getting their power back after multiple days? - 2.
-If not, is there something different that can be done in the future to potentially achieve this?
+Please provide a shortest, longest, and average time of the rolling blackouts. - d.
+Please indicate the amount of industrial, commercial and/or residential load tripped off/shed during the Winter Storms, including the number of customers in each class and the number of MW by region and/or location. - e.
+If you did execute rolling blackouts, were you able to target those blackouts in order to: - i.
+Lessen the impact on vulnerable customers, such as, but not limited to, those needed electricity for health reasons or those customers who were just getting their power back after multiple days? - 1.
+If not, is there something different that can be done in the future to potentially achieve this? - ii.

-- ii.
 Ensure the most power was conserved during a rolling black while potentially affecting the least customers?
-For instance, were you able to conserve energy by shutting off closed commercial customers and therefore spare shutting off residential customers trying to stay warm in their home? - 3.
+For instance, were you able to conserve energy by shutting off closed commercial customers and therefore spare shutting off residential customers trying to stay warm in their home? - 2.
 If not, is there something different that can be done in the future to potentially achieve this? - 14.
-How many of your meters were turned off intentionally due to rolling blackouts versus lost power naturally due to storm damage from the Winter Storms?
-Approximately 2,000 meters were affected by the blackout initiated by MISO. - 15.
-Were any Load Modifying Resources ("LMRs"), including interruptible load, utilized during the Winter Storms?
-No - a.
-If yes, please provide: - i.
-The type of LMR; - ii.
-The total number of MW of LMR; and - iii.
-The duration of their use. - b.
+How many of your meters were turned off intentionally due to rolling blackouts versus lost power naturally due to storm damage from the Winter Storms? - 15.
+Were any Load Modifying Resources ("LMRs"), including interruptible load, utilized during the Winter Storms? - a.
+If yes, please provide:

+- i.
+The type of LMR;

+- ii.
+The total number of MW of LMR; and

+- iii.
+The duration of their use.

+- b.
 If no, please provide identify any interruptible customers who were not interrupted during the Winter Storm and provide a narrative as to why they were not interrupted.
 Included with this response, please also identify any interruptible load that did not fulfill its obligation to interrupt load when called.
-Claiborne has no interruptible members.

-Questions Pertaining to Fuel and Generation Needs throughout the Winter Storms:
+Ouestions Pertaining to Fuel and Generation Needs throughout the Winter Storms: